kpicaza/pheature-symfony-pre-example/README.md

 - [x] It should show the arstisan's logo.
 - [x] It should show the artisans's commercial name.
-- [ ] It should show some amigurumi pictures.
+- [x] It should show some amigurumi pictures.
 - [ ] It should show contact information.

+2. Second iteration

+- [ ] It should have products
+- [ ] It should have a backoffice to add products